Saigenix/Email-Newsletter/Readme.md

 # Free Email Newsletter
 ------------------------------------------------
-> using NodeJs and github Workflows
+> using NodeJs and github Workflows,firebase